tmbdev-tutorials/icdar2019-tutorial/130-recurrent-networks.md

 - works well for size and position normalized inputs
 - works much like an HMM model for OCR

+Breuel, Thomas M., et al. "High-performance OCR for printed English and Fraktur using LSTM networks."
+2013 12th International Conference on Document Analysis and Recognition.
+IEEE, 2013.

 # Size/Position Normalization for LSTM OCR

 ![normalization example](figs/normalization-example.png)